This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 30% For Necessities

-This part covers all expenses like groceries, utilities, clothing, phone, Internet, school needs, and other necessities.
+This part covers all essential expenses like groceries, utilities, clothing, phone, Internet, school needs, and other necessities.

 30% Financial Buckets

-This bucket will take care of all your savings, investments, debt repayments, and any financial goals.
+This bucket will take care of all your savings, investments, debt repayments, saving for retirement, and any financial goals.

 10% For Fun